Ernest

 Swainson's Hawk

 Ernest was brought to the Nature & Wildlife Discovery Center in August of 1996 by a Colorado Parks and Wildlife Officer, who had confiscated him from two boys.
-The boys had found the hawk as a chick and had attempted to raise the bird.
+The boys had found the hawk as a chick and had attempted to raise him.

 Unfortunately, the boys didn’t understand the nutritional needs of a young hawk.
-As a result of poor diet, Ernest’s

-skeleton didn’t form correctly.
+As a result of poor diet, Ernest’s skeleton didn’t form correctly.
 His wings are the wrong shape and cannot support flight.
 Because Ernest was raised by humans, he is also a human imprint.
-Imprinting is learning what kind of animal you are.
-It is learned in some birds by looking at the animal feeding you.
-Because of imprinting and his physical handicaps, Ernest cannot survive in the wild.
-Ernest has become an excellent educator and valued member of our staff.
+Because of imprinting and his physical disabilities, Ernest cannot survive in the wild.
+However, Ernest has become an excellent educator and valued member of our staff.